Motor Finance Commission

 Commission payments could also be made based on different arrangements which weren’t DCAs.
 These are sometimes referred to as non-DCA arrangements.

-You can ask us by:
+You can complain by:

 - Calling us on 0800 018 9090.
-We’re open 9:00am to 5:00pm Monday to Friday.
+We’re open 9:00am to 5:00pm Monday to Friday excluding Bank Holidays.

 - Writing to us at Northridge Finance, 1 Donegall Square South, Belfast, BT1 5LR.